ClemensKohl/dotfiles/README.md

 > ⚠️  Currently the R directory is not usable and there is the .bak folder which should be removed!

+# Bash configuration
+Some things, e.g. conda initializaton and computer specific aliases are difficult to manage with one script.
+For now, I store them in `~/.bash_aliases`.
+There they get still called and I can still sync .bashrc.

 See also this guide for help with GNU stow: https://venthur.de/2021-12-19-managing-dotfiles-with-stow.html